NativeSmell/svm/README.md

       2 -  Histogram of Oriented Gradients, HOG

-   8) If you using HOG - you must specify the number of intervals for quantization
+   8) If you are using HOG - you must specify the number of intervals for quantization

 Example: